louzar/symfony-docs/quick_tour/the_big_picture.rst

 Apache) with PHP 5.3.3 or higher.

-Start by downloading the "`Symfony2 Standard Edition`_":
+Start by downloading the Symfony2 Standard Edition:

 After unpacking the archive under your web server root directory, you should have a ``Symfony/`` directory that looks like this: